-Sugar is one of those items that can be stored indefinitely if packaged correctly.
-Storing sugar is as easy as keeping it away from moisture, and in an airtight container.
+Sugar is one of those items that can be stored for a really long time if packaged correctly.
+Storing sugar is as easy as keeping it away from moisture and in an airtight container.
 It can be stored in a cool, dark place like a pantry, or in the fridge or the deep freeze.

 Using food-grade buckets or containers is a convenient way to seal in flavor and seal out bugs.

 Sugar does not support microbial growth, and therefore has an unlimited shelf life.
 You do not need to use an O2 absorber when storing sugar.
 For all types of sugar, an airtight container or packaging is all that is needed.